tthorntone/AdNauseam-Wiki/FAQ.md

 When you are browsing DNT sites, the AdNauseam icon in the toolbar will turn green and you will receive DNT info in the AdNauseam menu.

-### What does it mean when the AdNauseam icon turns green?
+#### What does it mean when the AdNauseam icon turns green?

-This means that the current page is served from a site that has committed to abide by the [EFF](https://www.eff.org)'s [Do Not Track](https://www.eff.org/dnt-policy) standard and thus  does not engage in user-tracking.
-For details on the AdNauseam options for 'Do Not Track sites', see [this entry]().
+This means that the current page is served from a site that has committed to the [EFF](https://www.eff.org)'s [Do Not Track](https://www.eff.org/dnt-policy) standard and thus does not engage in user-tracking (nor do any of its 3rd-party affiliates).
+For details on the AdNauseam options for 'Do Not Track sites', see [this entry](#what-is-the-effs-do-not-track-standard-and-how-it-is-supported-in-adnauseam).

 #### How does AdNauseam estimate the click cost it shows in the menu and vault?